 - Place the brussel sprouts in a large bowl and toss with half the maple balsamic mixture until they’re well coated.

-- Spread evenly on a baking sheet (you may wish to use two pans) and bake for 20-25 minutes or until tender on the inside and golden and crispy on the outside.
+- Spread evenly on a rimmed baking sheet (you may wish to use two pans) and bake for 20-25 minutes or until tender on the inside and golden and crispy on the outside.

 - Transfer roasted brussel sprouts to a serving bowl or tray.
 Just before serving, drizzle remaining maple balsamic sauce over brussel sprouts and toss until every distributed.
 Add bacon and toss again.
 Serve warm.